KiboOst/php-devoloDHC/README.md

 Feel free to submit an issue or pull request to add more.

-**This isn't an official API | USE AT YOUR OWN RISK!**
+*This isn't an official API | USE AT YOUR OWN RISK!<br />
 Anyway this API use exact same commands as your Devolo Home Control, which is based on ProSyst mBS SDK.
-When you ask bad stuff to the central, this one doesn't burn but just answer this isn't possible or allowed.
+When you ask bad stuff to the central, this one doesn't burn but just answer this isn't possible or allowed.<br />

-*This API is reverse-engineered, provided for research and development for interoperability.*
+This API is reverse-engineered, provided for research and development for interoperability.*

 <img align="right" src="/readmeAssets/requirements.png" width="48">